prefix-dev/pixi/docs/features/pytorch.md

 ## Installing from PyPi
 Thanks to the integration with `uv` we can also install PyTorch from `pypi`.

+!!! note "Mixing `[dependencies]` and `[pypi-dependencies]`"
+    When using this approach for the `torch` package, you should also install the packages that depend on `torch` from `pypi`.
+    Thus, not mix the PyPI packages with Conda packages if there are dependencies from the Conda packages to the PyPI ones.

 ### Pytorch index
-PyTorch packages are provided through a custom index, which is maintained by the PyTorch team.
+PyTorch packages are provided through a custom index, these are similar to Conda channels, which are maintained by the PyTorch team.
 To install PyTorch from the PyTorch index, you need to add the indexes to manifest.
 Best to do this per dependency to force the index to be used.